 ELIQUIS is not recommended in patients with severe hepatic impairment [see Clinical Pharmacology (12.3)].

-The dosing adjustment for moderate renal impairment is described above [see Dosage and Administration (2.2)].
+The dosing adjustment for patients with moderate renal impairment and nonvalvular atrial fibrillation is described above [see Dosage and Administration (2.2)].
 The recommended dose for nonvalvular atrial fibrillation patients with end-stage renal disease (ESRD) maintained on hemodialysis is 5 mg twice daily.
 Reduce dose to 2.5 mg twice daily if one of the following patient characteristics (age ≥80 years or body weight ≤60 kg) is present [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].